Sovereign MCP Gateway Back to Platform →

 Every commitment signed at the edge.

-Ed25519 private key stored as an encrypted secret.
-The Web Crypto API signs governance envelopes in the worker runtime — no external HSM call for standard operations.
+Hybrid Ed25519+SLH-DSA signing — classical elliptic-curve speed with post-quantum hash-based backup.
+Keys stored as encrypted secrets.
+The Web Crypto API signs governance envelopes in the worker runtime — no external HSM call.
 Signature verification is public and stateless.

 Transparency Log